List of Doctor Who episodes (2005–2025): Fifteenth Doctor

 The Fifteenth Doctor was portrayed by Ncuti Gatwa.
 His tenure saw the episode count reduced from ten to eight.
 Gatwa played the role for two series, regenerating in the series 15 finale after sacrificing himself to save Poppy, Belinda's daughter.

 Series 14 (2024)

 The Christmas special introduces Millie Gibson as companion Ruby Sunday, while the following series centred around the mystery of Ruby's birth, and a mysterious woman who appeared in different forms within each of the Doctor and Ruby's adventures.
-With this season, the series' numbering system was reset, starting with "Season 1".
+With this series, the numbering system was reset in marketing, starting with "Season 1".